thedaviddias/bfdes.in/README.md

 # ----
 <BODY IN MARKDOWN>
 ```
-and the title of the markdown file corresponds to the slug of its post.
+and the name of the markdown file should correspond to the slug of its post.

 Then (also) run ```yarn serve:dev``` to serve the app on port 8080 using Nodemon.